he3-app/documents/docs/guide/start/text-transform-example.md

 # Quickly build a text conversion tool

-This article will use a simple[official example unicode decode](https://github.com/he3-app/start-sample/blob/main/src/unicode-decode.ts) to explain how to quickly write and build a text conversion tool.
+This article will use a simple [official example unicode decode](https://github.com/he3-app/start-sample/blob/main/src/unicode-decode.ts) to explain how to quickly write and build a text conversion tool.

 ## Example